 There is rarely a "pre-med," "pre-dental" or "pre-pharmacy" major at any college.
 When a student is "pre-med," that usually means he or she is taking the classes required for admission to medical school, but also has a major in a specific subject matter.

 How does this university advise and support students who are considering careers in medicine?

 UC Merced’s Pre-Health Advising holds regular meetings for students considering health professions, starting with the ASCEND New Student Conference.
 We help you decide whether this is the best career for you and show you how to meet academic and other requirements for medical school.

 In collaboration with other campus services, we offer practice interviews and guide you through the application process.
-There is a listserv and website dedicated to pre-health advising issues.
+There is a mailing list and website dedicated to pre-health advising issues.
 Alumni in health professions visit campus and meet with students.
 Students attend health career fairs in the region, and professional-school admissions reps visit the campus.